 "Each symbol has a numerical value.
 The total for the symbols is written at the end of each row and column."

-After everyone has spent a few minutes on the problem, hand out this worksheet, containing eight different ways of starting to solve the problem.
+After everyone has spent a few minutes on the problem, hand out this worksheet, containing six different images, suggesting different starting points.
+The images are also available on these ppt slides.

 "In a while, I'm going to invite you up to the board to present your favourite method as a completed solution, so be ready to explain every part of your thinking clearly, and to justify why it is your preferred approach."